As one of the finest urban specimens in Central Europe, choosing where to stay in Krakow is a huge part of planning any Poland itinerary.

 Table of Contents

-Where to stay in Krakow: The best hotels, areas & neighbourhoods
+Best areas to stay in Krakow: Top hotels, neighbourhoods & districts guide

 Unless you’re planning to live in Poland as an expat, I’d recommend narrowing your accommodations search to these six central Krakow neighbourhoods.